rkade103/SheetVision/README.md

 ## Sheet Vision

+*** This version of sheet reader has been adapted for the needs of the uottawa piano lab by Rawaz Kader Kahraman***

 Sheet Vision is a python program which reads sheet music and turns it into midi files.

 ![image](https://cloud.githubusercontent.com/assets/7611406/17604255/9819f878-5fef-11e6-8f49-865d07284803.png)